 Requirements for Program Entry

 .
-Attend mandatory program orientation.
+Attend mandatory program orientation and welcome week.

 .
 Complete caregiver background check.
 A fee is charged for this service.
 Additional information will be provided upon acceptance into the program.